horrible-dong/TeamDETR/Team-DINO/README.md

 In default, we divide the queries into three groups, with the proportion of 65%, 25%, and 15%, corresponding to relative scales of (0, 0.2], (0.2, 0.4], and (0.4, 1], respectively. `--q_splits` is to set the proportion of each group. `--matcher` has two options, `ori`(original HungarianMatcher) and `team`(TeamHungarianMatcher).

 **Note:** The evaluation result under different batch sizes will have slight differences.
-The batch size we used to train each model is marked on the checkpoint filename (e.g., b8, b6).
-If you use the checkpoints we provide for evaluation and want to get the same results as we report, please use the same batch size as ours.
+We used 2 GPU, and the batch size (per GPU) we used to train each model is marked on the checkpoint filename (e.g., b8, b6).
+If you use the checkpoints we provide for evaluation and want to get the same results as we report, please keep the same setting as ours.

 ```bash
 # Team-DAB-DETR